Do It All Night (album)

-Do It All Night is an album by Curtis Mayfield.
-It incorporated many disco sounds used by other 1970s guitarists.
+Do It All Night is an album by the American musician Curtis Mayfield, released in 1978.
 "No Goodbyes" was released as a single.
-"You Are, You Are" was written by Mayfield for Linda Clifford and available on her 1978 lp If My Friends Could See Me Now.
+"You Are, You Are" was written by Mayfield for Linda Clifford; it appears on her 1978 LP, If My Friends Could See Me Now.
+The album peaked at No. 52 on Billboard's Top Black Albums chart.